 I would also like to suggest that humor and friendliness are very useful tools in political discussions.
 Occasionally we all become pompous and self-righteous, or myopic and stressed.
 And sometimes a good joke or gentle teasing can help us pull out of that repetitive state.
 If I see a Mansplanation that begins with “Actually” I often will simply comment: “ACTUALLY.”
 If I see a purposely inflammatory comment, replying with various relevant memes is amusing.
 If I see someone sucking on sour grapes, some variation on “No worries; that’s life,” can diffuse the negative energy.

 To conclude, there are many other techniques and methods by which you can productively engage your fellow humans in political discourse.
 But they all kind of reveal themselves the more you practice these basics and continue your education.
 Processing your own problems and learning how to cope are the cornerstones of the process, however.
-You must take good care of yourself so that you can understand what people tell you and know how you respond to it in a healthy way.
+You must take good care of yourself so that you can understand what people tell you and know how to respond to it in a healthy way.
 You cannot hope to hear or be heard if you have never interpreted your own reactions and choices.
 It is true that it is very, very easy to keep from making things worse by abstaining, but we really need your voice in the chorus and your boots on the ground.
 It takes a lot of work to participate in political discussion without dying inside.
 That’s just fact.
 So you’re going to have to ask yourself some hard questions before you can truly join the progressional.